 - A book club can be a literal conversation about a book, but points to a broader external conversation we can engage in with other readers.

 In reality, most of our reading omits or ignores many of these activities.
 Put simply: our default is to not have a conversation with a book.
 But doing so is to the detriment of our overall reading experience.
 We read a book in the most perfunctory fashion possible and then expect it to imbue us with new wisdom or knowledge.
 It’s no wonder we are disappointed when we forget the ideas of the book in the aftermath of reading it: we’ve failed to put in the requisite effort.
 Books don’t work effectively via “transmissionism” (passively receiving the wisdom transmitted to us by an expert).
 Books—specifically books read for knowledge, not entertainment—work in direct proportion to the work and effort we put back into them.
 And this ongoing effort need not be limited to a single day, week, or month in one’s life.
 The very best books and the very best ideas warrant consistent engagement over the course long periods of time—months, years, even a lifetime.
-I’m grateful for the ongoing conversation I’ve had with Adler and Van Doren’s “How to Read a Book” which was the first book to introduce me to this important idea—the rewards have been well worth the effort.
+I’m grateful for the ongoing conversation I’ve had with Adler and Van Doren’s “How to Read a Book."
+It was the first book to introduce me to this important habit and the rewards have been well worth the effort.

 - Grasping Reality with Both Hands (bradford-delong.com): Offers a 10-step strategy for active engagement with books.